MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/AspNetCore.Identity.CosmosDb/README.md

 - For the latest install instructions [please see the repository README](https://github.com/MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb#cosmos-db-provider-for-aspnet-core-identity).
 - Questions and feedback are welcome!
 Please post a message to our to our [project discussion section](https://github.com/MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/discussions).
 We will reply as soon as possible.
 - An example web application that uses this package [is available for download from GitHub](https://github.com/MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb).
+- If UPGRADING from version 2x to 8x, [please see the repository README](https://github.com/MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb#cosmos-db-provider-for-aspnet-core-identity).

 ## More Information